 "Gold" Stocks—Some Investments Mine Your Pocketbook

-The price of gold bullion—which recently touched an all-time high—has sparked considerable interest in gold investing, not to mention aggressive marketing and advertising of gold investments, including gold stocks.
+Whenever the price of gold bullion reaches yet another all-time high, it usually sparks considerable interest in gold investing, not to mention aggressive marketing and advertising of gold investments, including gold stocks.
 And even a cursory Internet search will pull up numerous websites, blog posts, investment newsletters and social media posts (including YouTube videos and Tweets) devoted to the topic of investing in gold.

 Spotting "Gold" Stock Scams